Our firm handles all aspects of family law matters. Learn more about our most common areas of practice below.

 The Florida Statutes provide child support guidelines, which are presumed to be the proper amount of support awarded.

-If you are facing a child support proceeding and would like to speak with a lawyer, please contact us today to schedule a consultation.
+If you are facing a child support proceeding and would like to speak with a family lawyer, please contact us today to schedule a consultation.

 MODIFICATION OF PRIOR ORDERS